podedra92/blog/docs/learning/docs/this-blog.md

 ---
 # How I created this awesome blog!

-I'm going to give you the secret sauce!
+I'm going to give you the secret sauce!<br/>
-Altough not overly impressive, I did spend a good day wondering what to work with and went ahead and published it.
+Although not overly impressive, I did spend a good day wondering what to work with and went ahead and published it.<br/>
 This page will share the tech used with a quick how to, try not to be too in awe!!

 ![sauce](../assets/docs/awesome-sauce.gif)